json-api/json-api/format/index.md

 Attribute names **MUST** consist of only lower case alphanumeric characters and dashes (U+002D: HYPHEN-MINUS, "-").
 Attribute names **MUST NOT** begin with a dash.

+> Note: Although has-one foreign keys are often stored as columns in a database alongside other fields, foreign keys **MUST NOT** be included as a resource's attributes.
+Relationship data **MUST** all be represented under a resource's `links` object, as described below.

 #### Resource Identification <a href="#document-structure-resource-identification" id="document-structure-resource-identification" class="headerlink"></a>